Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Elements of Distributed Statistical Learning

 \subsection{Meta-Analysis and Data-Parallelism}

-The objective of this section is to provide a new way of thinking about the problem: how to appropriately combine ``local" inferences to derive reliable and robust conclusions for the original large dataset?
-This turns out to be one of the most crucial and heavily \textit{neglected} part of data-intensive modeling that decides the fate of big data inference.
-Here we introduce the required statistical framework that can answer the key question: \textit{how to compute individual weights for each partitioned dataset?} Our framework adopts the concept of meta-analysis to provide a general recipe for constructing such algorithms for large-scale parallel computing.
-This will allow us to develop statistical algorithms that can judiciously balance computational speed and statistical accuracy in data analysis. .25em
+The objective of this section is to provide a new way of thinking about the problem: how to appropriately combine `local' inferences to derive reliable and robust conclusions for the original large dataset?
+This turns out to be one of the most crucial, and heavily neglected, aspects of data-intensive modeling that decides the fate of big data inference.
+Here we introduce the required statistical framework that can answer the key question: how to compute individual weights for each partitioned dataset?
+Our framework adopts the concept of meta-analysis to provide a general recipe for constructing such algorithms for large-scale parallel computing.
+This will allow us to develop statistical algorithms that can balance computational speed and statistical accuracy.

 \textit{Brief Background on Meta-Analysis}.
-Meta-analysis (Hedges and Olkin, 1985) is a statistical technique by which information from independent studies is assimilated, which has its origins in clinical settings.
-It was invented primarily to combat the problem of under-powered `small data' studies.
-A key benefit of this approach is the aggregation of information leading to a higher statistical power as opposed to less precise inference derived from a single small data study.
-A huge amount of literature exists on meta-analysis, including a careful review of recent developments written by Sutton and Higgins (2008) which includes 281 references.
+Meta-analysis \cite{HedgesOlkin1985} is a statistical technique by which information from independent studies is assimilated, which has its origins in clinical settings.
+It was developed primarily to combat the problem of under-powered ``small data'' studies.
+A key benefit of this approach is the aggregation of information leading to improved statistical power as opposed to less precise inference derived from a single study.
+A huge amount of literature exists on meta-analysis, including a careful review of recent developments \cite{SuttonHiggins2008}, which includes 281 references.